wanja-susan/Marketing-Campaign/README.md

 - After the peak, conversion rates dropped sharply on **January 25 and 27**, falling below 0.14 before recovering slightly.
 - The fluctuations suggest initial campaign excitement quickly faded, with limited sustained conversion momentum.

-These results highlight a potential **gap in follow-through mechanisms**—such as nurture sequences, product reminders, or post-signup incentives.
+These results highlight a potential **gap in follow-through mechanisms**, such as nurture sequences, product reminders, or post-signup incentives.
 To improve future outcomes, campaigns should integrate strategies to **retain converted users and maintain momentum** beyond the campaign's active push.

 ## Tools and Techniques